datenstrom/yellow/README.md

 ## Extensions

 Extensions make your website more useful.
-All extensions come with instructions explaining how they work, examples to make your life easier and settings you can adjust.
+All extensions come with instructions explaining how they work, examples to make your life easier and settings you can configure.
 Have a look at published extensions and install some on your website.
 [Get extensions for your website](https://github.com/datenstrom/yellow-extensions).

 ## Documentation